-Please remember, no judgements from me if you choose to work with man-made crystals.
-I, personally, choose not to, but I like to inform our Crystal Hottie Community about the geo-facts b/c I feel it’s very important that you know what you’re getting & that you not be fooled in any way.
+Please remember, no judgments from me if you choose to work with man-made crystals.
+I, personally, choose not to, but I like to inform our Crystal Hottie Community about the geo-facts because I feel it’s very important that you know what you’re getting & that you not be fooled in any way.

 I feel it’s super-important that you KNOW, geologically, exactly what you’re working with.

 I’ve been seeing these guys in new age shops & being sold online & peeps just falling all over themselves over these iridescent bismuth crystals, thinking they’re natural.
 Not when they look like this.
 Nope.
 Sorry to burst that pretty bubble, but rainbow-colored crystallized Bismuth like that DOES NOT occur in nature.
 These Pretty-Babies are lab-grown (usually in Germany).
 They take liquid bismuth & super-cool it until it crystallizes.